box/mojito/_docs/guides/string-extraction.md

 ## Push

-Let's say we have the following source resource file `en.properties`
+Let's say we have the following source resource file `strings.properties` in the current working directory.

 ```properties
 # Greeting from Main UI